 "I would there were no age between sixteen and three-and-twenty, or that youth would sleep out the rest; for there is nothing in the between but getting wenches with child, wronging the ancientry, stealing, fighting."

-These young women enter underage parties with 16-20 year old hockey players with huge egos, teasing each other on, playing the young girls like they were pawns at a chess tournament, with testosterone hardly contained, and somehow no - if not drunken silence - is taken to mean yes.
+These young women go to parties or other social functions with some 16-20 year old hockey players with huge egos, teasing each other on, playing the young girls like a game, with testosterone hardly contained, and somehow no - if not drunken silence - is taken to mean yes.
 For some of the young women, it's no party.
 It's a lion's den.

 The law books are, regrettably sprinkled with cases of junior hockey players charged with rape.
 In her post at TheScore.com, journalist Jennifer Conway presents a scary list of the recently reported cases of rape involving hockey players.
 One can only imagine the true number - including those female victims who choose not to report the abuse and the women, now in their elderly years, with unforgettable memories of their personal and deeply hidden hockey team trauma.